 By the way, if you want to find out if you’re a micromanager, here are 20 questions to ask yourself.

 Try to be a good communicator

 First and foremost, communicate clearly.
-Many times, the reason why deadlines are missed and employees don’t deliver the results you expect is because you haven’t clearly communicated what needs to be done and by which date.
+Many times, the reason why deadlines are missed and employees don’t deliver the results you expect is because you haven’t clearly communicated what needs to be done and by what date.

 A good way to improve your communication skills is to become more available.
 While you can’t be open to communication all the time, make sure your employees have means to contact you and share their thoughts.
-Whether this is physically or digitally (using a tool such as Chanty), have an open line of communication with your employees.
+Whether this is done physically or digitally (using a tool such as Chanty), have an open line of communication with your employees.